-The Fund may enter into reverse repurchase agreements for temporary purposes with banks and securities dealers if the creditworthiness of the bank or securities dealer has been determined by the Adviser to be satisfactory.
-A reverse repurchase agreement is a repurchase agreement in which the Fund is the seller of, rather than the investor in, securities and agrees to repurchase them at an agreed-upon time and price.
+A Fund may enter into reverse repurchase agreements for temporary purposes with banks and securities dealers if the creditworthiness of the bank or securities dealer has been determined by the Adviser to be satisfactory.
+A reverse repurchase agreement is a repurchase agreement in which a Fund is the seller of, rather than the investor in, securities and agrees to repurchase them at an agreed-upon time and price.
 Use of a reverse repurchase agreement may be preferable to a regular sale and later repurchase of securities because it avoids certain market risks and transaction costs.

-At the time when the Fund enters into a reverse repurchase agreement, the Fund's liquid assets (such as cash, U.S. government securities or other "high-grade" debt obligations), having a value at least as great as the purchase price of the securities to be purchased, will be segregated on the Fund's books and held by the Custodian throughout the period of the obligation.
-The Fund's use of reverse repurchase agreements creates leverage which increases its investment risk.
-If the income and gains on securities purchased with the proceeds of these transactions exceed the cost, the Fund's earnings or NAV will increase faster than otherwise would be the case; conversely, if the income and gains fail to exceed the cost, earnings or NAV would decline faster than otherwise would be the case.
-The Fund intends to enter into reverse repurchase agreements only if the income from the investment of the proceeds is expected to be greater than the expense of the transaction, because the proceeds are invested for a period no longer than the term of the reverse repurchase agreement.
+At the time when a Fund enters into a reverse repurchase agreement, the Fund's liquid assets (such as cash, U.S. government securities or other "high-grade" debt obligations), having a value at least as great as the purchase price of the securities to be purchased, will be segregated on the Fund's books and held by the Custodian throughout the period of the obligation.
+Reverse repurchase agreements are considered a form of borrowing, and a Fund's use of reverse repurchase agreements creates leverage which increases its investment risk.
+If the income and gains on securities purchased with the proceeds of these transactions exceed the cost, a Fund's earnings or NAV will increase faster than otherwise would be the case; conversely, if the income and gains fail to exceed the cost, earnings or NAV would decline faster than otherwise would be the case.
+The Funds intend to enter into reverse repurchase agreements only if the income from the investment of the proceeds is expected to be greater than the expense of the transaction, because the proceeds are invested for a period no longer than the term of the reverse repurchase agreement.